PabloRoves/heic-converter/README.md

 2. **Select an HEIC Image:** Click the "Choose File" button and select an HEIC image from your local storage.

-3. **Generate PDF:** Once the image is loaded, click the "Create PDF" button.
-The application will convert the image to JPEG and generate a PDF document with the same name as the image, appended with ".pdf".
+3. **Generate jpeg:** Once the image is loaded, click "Create JPEG" button.
+The application will convert the HEIC image to JPEG image with the same name and extension ".jpeg".

 ## Features

 - **HEIC Support:** Uploads and converts HEIC images to a more widely compatible format (JPEG).
-- **PDF Generation:** Creates a PDF document containing the converted image.
+- **JPEG Generation:** Creates a JPEG converted image.
 - **Error Handling:** Provides informative error messages in the console for troubleshooting.

 ## Additional Notes

-- The converted PDF file will be saved in your default download location.
+- The converted JPEG file will be saved in your default download location.
 - This application is intended for development and demonstration purposes.
 Consider performance optimization and security measures for production deployments.

 ## Technologies Used

 - **React:** JavaScript library for building user interfaces (version ^18.2.0)
 - **heic2any:** Library for converting HEIC images to other formats (version ^0.0.4)
-- **jsPDF:** Library for generating PDF documents (version ^2.5.1)

 ## Contributing